 Invitation to Participate

-The Conference’s Organising Committee takes pleasure in extending an invitation to submit abstracts for presentation at SAGA’s 15th Biennial Conference & Exhibition.
-With the upturn in the global extractive industries having begun, seize this opportunity to showcase your work.
+On behalf of the Conference’s Organising Committee, it is our greatest pleasure to invite you to submit abstract for the 16th Biennial SAGA Conference & Exhibition.
+With the Fourth Industrial Revolution changing almost every aspect of our lives and the upturn in the global extractive industries and advances in artificial intelligence applications, seize this opportunity to showcase your latest work.

-Our venue, The Lord Charles Hotel is one of the premier conference venues in Cape Town.
-Conveniently situated in the Cape Winelands, just half an hour’s drive from Cape Town International Airport and the CBD, it will provide a refined and contemporary style to the 15th Conference & Exhibition.
+Our venue, The Southern Sun Elangeni & Maharani is one of the premier conference venues in Durban.
+Conveniently situated on the Golden Mile of the Durban Promenade, just half an hour’s drive from King Shaka International Airport, it will provide a serene atmosphere and contemporary style to the 16th Conference & Exhibition.

 - Petroleum companies

 - Software developers

 - Associated professional societies

 From 1 November 2018, authors will be able to submit their abstracts.
 All abstracts must be submitted directly to email@example.com.